 As I walked from the boat towards one of the sand islands – the color of water moved with me.
 The water would be transparent where I stood, with 100% visibility of the ocean bed.
 After 4-5 feet it started acquiring color – a light hue of aquamarine, the color then keeps getting darker.
 You realize the illusion as you move – colors keep moving with you.
 They make you feel you are the center of the universe and the colors you see depend more on where you stand.

 Two sand patches stood out on either side.
 I decided to walk to the one on the right.
-It was not easy to walk holding a camera, but when nature calls you – you must walk.
+It was not easy to walk holding a camera, but when nature calls you-you must walk.
 At one place on a narrow strip of sand, I saw the waves hitting from both sides.
 It was a unique sight.
 How many times we see a patch of sand that can technically be called a double beach.
 Sitting on the patch of pearly white sand, I looked at my fellow travelers.
 All of them jumping around, playing with the waters and trying to click the best images possible to take back.
-We all tried but like anyone who has been to Pasir Timbul will tell you, you can not capture such places.
+We all tried but like anyone who has been to this amazing island will tell you, you cannot capture such places.
 They capture you.

 After spending an hour or so, we bid goodbye to this gorgeous island promising to come back with our family & friends.

 This is a place where I missed having a camera that can go underwater.
-Thanks to Sonal Paladini for clicking some of my lovely pictures at Pasir Timbul.
+Thanks to Sonal Paladini for clicking some of my lovely pictures there.

 On our way back from we took a tour of the Kabui Bay – where again we met islands and islands.
 It was like driving through a maze of big and small islands.
 The setting sun provided a perfect backdrop to these islands.